What Can Cats Eat? 15 Foods Cats Can And Cannot Eat

 Products containing caffeine, such as coffee, tea, and medicine should not be given to your cat as it can lead to increased heart rate, vomiting, and in serious cases seizures or even death.

+What foods can cats eat?
+What can cats not eat?
 While there are certain human foods that cats can eat, the majority will trigger unwanted reactions.
 Always err on the side of caution as even small amounts of food not meant for cats can have detrimental effects.

 This article was written by The Pawsome World, a site dedicated to sharing valuable content that helps pets and their owners live their best lives.
 Being a pet parent isn’t always easy, and The Pawsome World provides tips/hacks as well as heartwarming content that pet lovers can rely on.
 To learn more about The Pawsome World, visit thepawsomeworld.com.
 Also follow on IG for daily doses of pet-related happiness: https://www.instagram.com/thepawsomeworld/